Axioms of ourpractice

 Stratigraphy of process

 A rigorous chronological dissection of how learning actually happens in the field.
-Each phase must fully resolve before the next can safely commence.
+Each layer about the next — fully informs what comes before the next cycle commences.

 Phase I: Experience

 Something real happens in the field.
-Weather, terrain, group, distance.
+Weather, terrain, group dynamics, the distance still to walk.
 The body registers what no classroom can simulate.

 Modality